-Cellular backup subscriptions purchased directly from Nest will be supported through August 30, 2020.
-After August 19, 2019, you will only be able to purchase cellular backup through one of our partners as part of a bundled service plan.
+You will only be able to purchase new cellular backup service through one of our partners as part of a bundled service plan.

-Customers who purchased cellular backup directly from Nest can continue using cellular backup service for free until August 30, 2020 after they complete payment migration to Google Pay.
+Customers who purchased cellular backup directly from Nest can continue using cellular backup service for free after they complete payment migration to Google Pay.
 This offer is only available to customers who purchased cellular backup directly from Nest.

 If you have a cellular backup subscription and no Nest Aware subscription

 - You will need to migrate your Nest Account to a Google Account.

 - After you migrate to a Google Account, we’ll automatically refund the rest of your paid cellular backup subscription, and you’ll continue to receive the free service.

 If you have both cellular backup and Nest Aware subscriptions

 You will continue to be billed for your cellular backup and Nest Aware subscriptions as usual until:

 - You migrate your Nest Account to a Google Account.

 - You add a new Nest Aware subscription to a camera and switch your payment method to GPay (you will be required to do this when you checkout).